 Membrane or No Membrane?

 For baby back ribs, or ribs in general, there’s a little membrane that runs along the backside of the bones underneath the ribs.
 There are tons of “rules of thumb” on whether to remove it or keep it on, but if you’re cooking for long periods of time, I recommend leaving the membrane on.
-Since I’m cooking these ribs for about 2 hours, I will leave it on.
-It’s thin enough that it will eventually cook off.
+Since I cooked these ribs for about 2 hours, I left it on.
+It was thin enough that it eventually cooked off.

 A lot of barbecue pit masters say that leaving the membrane on helps seal in all the juices.

-Although I recommend leaving it on, if you want to remove the membrane, simply shove your fingers in between the membrane and pull it across until it’s completely off.
+Although I recommend leaving it on, if you want to remove the membrane, simply insert your fingers in between the membrane and pull it across until it’s completely off.

 How to Make the Rub

 Now that the ribs are prepared, it’s time to make a very simple rub.
-Before I do this, let me say that Heinen’s has a wonderful assortment of barbecue rubs, but if you want to make it from scratch, here’s how to do it:
+Heinen’s has a wonderful assortment of barbecue rubs, but if you want to make one from scratch, here’s how to do it: